 The clinical and translational research track prepares fellows for an academic career in clinical or translation science.
 Following their first clinical year, trainees have 2 years of mentored research training supported by our NIH Institutional (T32) Training Grant.
 Most fellows in this track leverage the extensive research training opportunities at the University of Washington’s School of Public Health, Kidney Research Institute, Center for Dialysis Innovation, Department of Global Health, or VA Puget Sound’s Health Services Research & Development Center of Excellence.
 To be eligible for our NIH Training Grant, trainees must be U.S. citizens or permanent residents.

-Jonathan Himmelfarb with the UW School of Medicine and Ed Kelly with the UW School of Pharmacy explain the benefits of running experiments in space and how this will bring answers to us here on earth.
+Jonathan Himmelfarb, MD with the UW School of Medicine and Ed Kelly, PhD with the UW School of Pharmacy explain the benefits of running experiments in space and how this will bring answers to us here on earth.